Back to the home page

 Press Enter.

-These two commands should return the amount of bytes that are currently set:
+These two commands should return the maximum amounts of bytes that are currently set:

 cat /proc/sys/vm/dirty_bytes